samuel100/Ignite_FineTuning_workshop/lab/Workshop Instructions/Lab5_Optimize_Model/README.md

-# Introduction
+# Optimize model for on-device inference

 > [!NOTE]
->This is a **20-minute** workshop that will give you a hands-on introduction to the core concepts of fine tuning with Microsoft Olive using local GPU resources.
+>This is a **20-minute** workshop that will give you a hands-on introduction to the core concepts of optimizing models for on-device inference using Olive.

 ## Learning Objectives

 By the end of this workshop, you should be able to:

+- Quantize an AI Model.
-- Undertake fine-tuning of a pre-trained model
+- Fine-tune a quantized model.
-- Use Local GPU resources for fine-tuning
+- Generate LoRA adapters for efficient on-device inference.

 ## Lab Scenario
 // This is a placeholder for the lab scenario.
 The scenario should be a brief description of the lab content.